coleslaw-org/coleslaw/docs/themes.md

 ### Step 3.
 Use it in your config.

 At this point, you can change the `:theme` in your `.coleslawrc` to `trivial` and then generate your blog with `(coleslaw:main)`.
 However, all the HTML files will be empty because our templates are empty!
+Themes can now support images in the navigation toolbar using: `:sitenav ((:url "/index.html" :image "/img/home.png"))`, for example.
+The variable for that image is `$link.image`.

 ### Intermezzo I, The Templating Language